kewalaka/terraform-azure-starter-template/docs/Design-Notes.md

-# Azure service principal setup
+# Azure managed identity setup

-For a lab environment, 'New-ServicePrincipal.ps1', will create a resource group (RG) for your deployment & the service principal scoped to this RG.
+For a lab environment, 'New-TerraformEnvironment.ps1', will create a resource group, storage account & a managed identity, along with appropriate permissions.

-In a corporate, it is assumed that another party will pre-create a service principal and apply permissions to the resource group.
+This uses federated workload identity.

 ## Secrets management

 Terraform code must not contain sensitive variables.

 Excluding the terraform service principal, secrets are to be sourced from KeyVault **only**.

-### Source the terraform service principal from an Azure DevOps (ADO) service connection

-The pipeline task [terraform_creds_task.yml](/pipelines/tasks/terraform_creds_task.yml) uses AzCli to authenticate using the ADO service connection.
-This provides the following benefits:

-* The ADO service connection could be made by the same person who creates the services principal which would make it unnecessary to share the service principal secret.
-* Sourcing the service principal details from the ADO service connection avoids the bootstrap problem for KeyVault.
-* The pipeline can initialise the remote state, the only permission required is Contributor on the target resource group or subscription.

 ### Antipattern - avoid the use of DevOps variable groups